toboko/nudrum-drum-machine/README.md

 ![NuDrum logo](/img/upload-menu.PNG)

-### Write rules
+### Storage's rules

-Allow write files to the path:
+All file are downloaded and uploaded on Firebase Storage.
+Any operation must be follow some rules to read and write; in particular files are allow to be written into the following paths:

     /Clap , /Crash , /HitHat , /Kick , /Ride , /Rim , /Snare , /Tom, /Loop

-subject to the constraints:
+Every file is subject to the following constraints:

     1. File is less than 5MB
     2. Content type is an audio
     3. Uploaded content type matches audio/.* content type
     4. File name is less than 32 characters

-## Standalone
+## Standalone application
 You can build your own standalone floating app thanks to [Electron](https://electronjs.org/)<br>

     git clone https://github.com/toboko/NuDrum